Where do you source your ingredients?

 We try to keep it simple, and no matter where we're getting materials from, we want to keep it close to home.

-Many of the herbs we use are homegrown (chem-free, of course), and many more are in the process of being planted on our new 2-acre ranch.
+Many of the herbs we use are homegrown (chem-free, of course), and many more are in the process of being planted on our 2-acre ranch.
 We also source from an organic herb company in Oregon called Mountain Rose Herbs.
 They offer superior quality oils, herbs, and minerals.

 We use doTERRA essential oils as well, which are certified pure therapeutic grade--the highest quality oils available on the market.